kehantan/labbook/docs/protein/bradford.rst

 Linearisation of Bradford assay
 -------------------------------

 If we only read the absorbance at 590 nm and try to plot a standard curve, we would not get a linear graph as expected.
-At higher BSA concentration (approaching 1 mg/mL), the line would curved to a plateau.
+At higher BSA concentration (approaching 1 mg/mL), the line would curved to a plateau near the 1000 ug/mL region.
 That is why we take 2 readings at different wavelength (590 and 450) and calculate the absorbance ratio of A\ :sub:`590`\ /A\ :sub:`450`\ .
-This approach correct the slight curved line to linear a line.
+This approach correct the slightly curved line to a linear line.
 This modification is adopted from :cite:t:`ernst_linearization_2010`.

+There are other wavelength used like 595 nm and 490 nm reported in other literature, but I find the standard curve calculated from readings with 590 nm and 450 nm wavelength works the best to give the highest R\ :sup:`2` value when plotted.